-It is the policy of DATACLUB EUROPE LIMITED and its affiliates, (hereinafter “DATACLUB EUROPE LIMITED”) to prohibit and actively pursue the prevention of money laundering and any activity that facilitates money laundering or the funding of terrorist or criminal activities.
-DATACLUB EUROPE LIMITED is committed to AML compliance in accordance with applicable laws of jurisdictions where DATACLUB EUROPE LIMITED offers corporate and legal services.
-DATACLUB EUROPE LIMITED requires its officers, employees and affiliates to adhere to these standards in preventing the use of its products and services for money laundering purposes.
+It is the policy of VOIPSER LIMITED and its affiliates, (hereinafter “VOIPSER LIMITED”) to prohibit and actively pursue the prevention of money laundering and any activity that facilitates money laundering or the funding of terrorist or criminal activities.
+VOIPSER LIMITED is committed to AML compliance in accordance with applicable laws of jurisdictions where VOIPSER LIMITED offers corporate and legal services.
+VOIPSER LIMITED requires its officers, employees and affiliates to adhere to these standards in preventing the use of its products and services for money laundering purposes.

 For the purposes of the Policy, money laundering is generally defined as engaging in acts designed to conceal or disguise the true origins of criminally derived proceeds so that the unlawful proceeds appear to have been derived from legitimate origins or constitute legitimate assets.